-We like to have guarantees that we’ll get what we want when we make a purchase.
+We like to guarantee that we’ll get what we want when we purchase.
 But just like you can’t guarantee you’ll find a client’s dream home within their budget in the perfect location, an SEO can’t guarantee you the prime real estate of the number-one ranking on Google.
-If an SEO is guaranteeing you a top slot, this can be a major red flag.
+This can be a major red flag if an SEO guarantees you a top slot.

-Because search engine results pages are controlled by an algorithm, there is really no way to determine exactly which page will make it to the top.
+Because an algorithm controls search engine results pages, there is no way to determine which page will make it to the top.
 While SEOs are experts in nudging the algorithm to get it to place pages in higher slots, even the best SEO available can’t guarantee it will get your link to the top.

-If an SEO is guaranteeing things they can’t promise, they’re probably lying elsewhere.
-Rather than taking the risk and wondering what else they may be trying to hide from you, find an SEO with more trustworthy tactics.
+If an SEO guarantees things they can’t promise, they’re probably lying elsewhere rather than taking the risk and wondering what else they may be trying to hide from you.

 Discuss the Communication Process

 Few things are more annoying than hiring someone to do a job and then never being able to get in contact with them.
 Before you pay an SEO any money, talk to them about your expectations for communication and project approval.
 Make sure you know their expectations as well.

 Don’t be afraid to get picky about how you communicate with your SEO.
 As a busy person always on the go, you need someone who can fit within your lifestyle.
 If you want someone you can text between meetings with questions or someone who isn’t afraid to call your cell phone, be sure your SEO knows this.

 Also, be sure to talk about an update schedule.
 Because most of what your SEO is doing day-to-day won’t intertwine with what you’re doing, you may go weeks without speaking to your SEO.
 Be sure to set up an update schedule, so you and your SEO know when to get in touch to talk about progress.